project-mirrors/forgejo-helm/README.md

 This section lists major and breaking changes of each Helm Chart version.
 Please read them carefully to upgrade successfully, especially the change of the **default database backend**!
 If you miss this, blindly upgrading may delete your Postgres instance and you may lose your data!

+### To v11

+PostgreSQL and PostgreSQL HA are now using PostgreSQL v17.
+Please read PostgresSQL upgrade guide before upgrading.

+You need Forgejo v10+ to use this Helm Chart version.
+Forgejo v9 is now EOL.

 ### To v10